 Preparation – The only way to get a coating to stick to glazed tile is to remove the glaze.
 If this is not possible, then the coating must be applied under the tile.
 Use Pond Shield to completely seal the surface under the tile.
 After 24 hours, sand the coating with 60-grit sandpaper.
-Then attach the tile with a very sticky acrylic thin-set or polyurethane adhesive.
+Then attach the tile with a very sticky acrylic thin-set or polyurethane adhesive such as Bostik Ultraset.

 Mixing Pond Shield

 Preparing to Mix – The best way to mix Pond Shield really depend on how much material you are mixing.
 We recommend that you start with the smallest recipe in the instructions regardless of the kit size.
 This means that you’d probably start out mixing one half of a 1.5-quart kit worth of material.
 There are a couple of reasons for this.
 First, the outside temperature, the humidity, the surface type, the tools, and even your skill set will play a big part in how easy it is to get the material on in 30 minutes.
 Mixing a small batch allows you to judge that and then decide how much is an appropriate amount of material to mix during the job for that particular day.
 Repeat this process for each day you are working on the project.